Dualities in population genetics: a fresh look with new dualities: Dualities in the context of the Heisenberg algebra.

 converges to $x^n$.
 The effect of the operator $\mathrm{a}_N^{\dagger}$ on $D_N(k,n)$ is to raise the index $n$ by one. \col{ Since $D_N(k,n) =\phi^{(n)}_N(x) \to x^n$ for $N\to\infty$ and $\mathrm{a}_N^{\dagger}D_N(k,n) = A^{\dagger}\phi^{(n)}_N(x) \to x^{n+1}$ for $N\to\infty$, we conclude that in the limit $N\to \infty$, the operator $\mathrm{a}_N^{\dagger}$ coincides with the multiplication operator $A^{\dagger}$ defined in \eqref{heisenberg-differential}}. \end{remark}

-\col{The discrete finite dimensional representation of the Heisenberg algebra given in proposition \ref{finite} will be used at the end of section \ref{Classicalsection} to fit within the scheme of a change of representation the classical duality between the Moran model and the block-counting process of the Kingman coalescence.} We end this section with a comment on relation between the discrete representation and \col{B}inomial distribution.
+\col{The discrete finite dimensional representation of the Heisenberg algebra given in proposition \ref{finite} will be used at the end of section \ref{Classicalsection} to fit within the scheme of a change of representation the classical duality between the Moran model and the block-counting process of the Kingman's coalescent.
+Since we only use the block-counting process of the Kingman's coalescent (rather than the full partition-valued process) we will use the name ``Kingman's coalescent'' for that block-counting process here and also later on.}

+We end this section with a comment on the relation between the discrete representation in proposition \ref{finite} and the \col{B}inomial distribution.
 This also offers an alternative simple way to see the commutation relation \eqref{disheis}.